qwx9/notes/net/todo/proj/sce/networking.md

 ## decoupling

+- step 1: do like in city, just decouple sim from input, don't drop networking into it directly

 - see what we did for city
 - cl/drw: Mobj *block shouldn't be set from drw, but from the server (race condition) we need another, better way to get a unit (or uid) from a pixel value/path node